 1) Saturday, June 22rd: the beautiful renaissance château of Chantilly

 2) Students will participate in a French culinary activity (dates TBA)

-3) Students will attend a ballet performance on Wednesday evening, July 11th
+3) Students will attend a ballet performance on Tuesday, July 2nd

 Be sure to plan accordingly!